leobip/leobip/README.md

   - I have a **personal office that looks like a geek museum** 🕹️ — from Star Wars ships and Iron Man figures to Lego structures and even a scale model of the *Mach 5*.
   - I believe **technology and creativity fuel each other** — whether in code, comics, or music. 🎶

+---
+🌟 If you like my projects, don’t forget to ⭐ star the repo or connect with me on LinkedIn!